CoolDove/jl/README.md

 - `jl --check`

-Require you to input the password and do nothing.
+Requires you to input the password and does nothing.
 I add this so that i can check if i'm still remembering the password.
 That makes me feel safe so i personally very need this.